Motor vehicle accidents are:

-Whiplash is a common motor vehicle accident injury.
-It occurs when the victim’s neck forcefully snaps back and forth during a crash.
+Whiplash is a common neck injury that results from a motor vehicle accident.
+A whiplash injury occurs when the victim’s neck forcefully snaps back and forth during a crash.
 Whiplash affects over one million people in the U.S. each year.
 It can happen in many accidents but is commonly associated with rear-end collisions.
 Whiplash injuries can range from mild muscle strain to disability or even death.

 Lumbar spine injuries

 The force of a car crash can damage the muscles and surrounding tissue in the back, causing lower back pain.
-Lumbar sprains are common after a rear-end collision.
+Lumbar sprains are common soft tissue injuries that can occur after a rear-end collision.
 Lumbar spine injuries can also include fractures, which may require surgery, or sciatica, which can be treated with physical therapy.

 Trauma from a car accident may result in spinal stenosis.
 Spinal stenosis is the narrowing of the channel that houses your spinal cord.
 This forces the vertebrae outwards while pinching the nerves inside the channel.